 Not Seeing Any Message to Allow Photo Access?

 If you’re not getting any message to allow photo access AND Facebook is not listed in Settings > Privacy > Photos or Photos is NOT an option in Settings > Facebook > Allow Facebook to Access, restart your iDevice by pressing the power button and sliding your device off.
 Once it restarts, check again.

 If it’s still not there, perform a forced restart

 - On an iPhone 6S or below plus all iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- On an iPhone X Series, newer model iPad, or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 and above and iPad with no home button: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 And if that didn’t work, delete the Facebook App by going to Settings > General > Storage > Facebook > Delete App.

 Once deleted, restart your iDevice by powering off and then powering back up.
 Then visit the App Store and download/install Facebook.
 Then go through Steps 1-3 again.